 - Participating in MLSA’s statewide initiatives and impact work, and implementing grant and contract requirements through casework.

-- Other duties as assigned by the Supervising Attorney, Deputy Director for Advocacy, or Executive Director.
+- Other duties as assigned by the Supervising Attorney.

 - Law Degree and current license to practice law in Montana.